Proposed rental reforms to allow pets in properties

 - Published

-Animal shelters have hailed a proposed law that would allow tenants to have pets in rental properties as a "game changer".
+Animal shelters have hailed a proposed law that would allow tenants to keep pets in rental properties as a "game changer".

 It would give tenants the legal right to request a pet in their home, which landlords cannot unreasonably refuse.